-During the hugely popular three-day Thaipusam festival (which attracts more than a million people each in India and Singapore alone) each February, Tamil Hindus celebrate the birthday of Lord Murugan and his killing of the malevolent spirit Soorapadman with a spear.
-The lances can reach two meters long and are often attached to elaborate headgear or other decorative apparatus.
-The pierced devotees march in festival parades both to demonstrate their devotion and to have their wishes granted. >>Read more about the Thaipusam festival
+During the hugely popular three-day festival each February (which attracts more than a million people in India and Singapore respectively), Tamil Hindus celebrate Lord Murugan’s birthday and his killing of the malevolent spirit Soorapadman with a spear.
+For this celebration spears up to two meters long are carried and often attached to elaborate headgear or other decorative apparatus.
+Pierced devotees march in festival parades to demonstrate their devotion and to have their wishes granted. >>Read more about the Thaipusam festival

 Although it may seem strange to North Americans to have their mode of transportation blessed by a priest, this ritual is practiced in many parts of the world.
 Priests perform a ceremony that ensures safety and luck by praying, chanting, sprinkling holy water, fanning perfumed smoke, drawing signs and symbols on the vehicle, and adorning it with flowers.

 Rituals that mark the transition from boyhood to manhood exist all around the world.
 In the Amazon, male teenagers must enter adulthood by plunging their hands into gloves filled with hundreds of venomous ants.
 Bullet ants, the largest ant on the planet and with one of the most painful bites, said to be 30 times more painful than a wasp sting, are woven into the ritual gloves and used as part of the initiation ceremony for the region’s youth.
-The Brazilian indigenous tribe, the Satere-Mawe, believe that experiencing this intense level of pain and suffering will make young men braver, tougher, and better warriors, and that the ritual will protect them from disease.
+The Brazilian indigenous tribe, the Satere-Mawe, believe that experiencing this intense level of pain and suffering will make young men into braver, tougher, and better warriors, and that the ritual will protect them from disease.